-IV.
-CHINA'S PLEDGES TO AFRICA: THIS YEAR
+V. CHINA'S PLEDGES TO AFRICA: 2016

-This year's pledges from China to Africa differ from past ones.
-The President of China Xi's single largest commitment at the summit was a pledge of investment totaling \$60 billion.
+The President of China, Xi's single largest commitment at the 2015 Focac summit was a pledge of investment totaling \$60 billion.
 As noted above, the size of these pledges was surprising, as China had consistently doubled its financing pledges toward Africa at previous FOCAC meetings from \$5 billion in 2006, to \$10 billion in 2009, and to \$20 billion in 2012.
 Similarly, it is worth noting that unlike the previous pledges, which all had a three-year timeframe, China's promise this time does not come with one.
 Nevertheless, since the next FOCAC meeting is expected to be in 2018, China is likely to fulfill most of its commitment before announcing new ones.